 "I was moved like never before . . . to say that this musical is powerful does not begin to describe what I saw . . .
 I guarantee that if you are lucky enough to find a ticket you will leave the theatre a changed person.
 This is a play that the world needs to see . . . it holds up a mirror and shows us the error of our ways, shows us where hate can lead us and the damage it can do.It also shows us the power of love and the necessity of it today"

 - Nick Ahad, Theatre critic for West Yorkshire Evening Post

 The musical's journey to Toronto has been a long one.
 The original script was written around the year 2000, and was performed in the UK in 2003 with the blessings of Mrs. Coretta Scott King.
 Jennifer was subsequently devastated when the King Foundation denied her a license to move the show forward on the grounds that it contained some of Dr. King's copyrighted material.
 Jennifer re-wrote the script many times, eventually focusing the story on her own personal experience set into the backdrop of the Civil Rights era, thereby eliminating King as a character as well as his words in songs and dialogue.

 Another problem was the large diverse cast which made for an incredibly expensive undertaking at the professional level.
 Despite efforts to minimize the cast in order to keep costs and strategy to a more manageable level, the show kept calling out for a large cast.

-Funds are now being organized and plans consolidated to move the show forward in 2019-2020.
-Although the show is for all ages from 10 to 100, our focus is on youth.
+Funds are now being organized and plans consolidated to reinvent the stage show as a podcast for a COVID world.
+Although suitable for all ages from 10 to 100, our focus is on youth.
 We are particularly interested in having educators move alongside us.
-If you would like to be part of this amazing journey please contact us at firstname.lastname@example.org
+If you would like to be part of this amazing journey please contact us at email@example.com